ZtoYtoQ/NCNN-PoseEstimation/README.md

 # NCNN_SinglePoseEstimation
 ## Introduction
-The project mainly provides  pre-trained model (trained from MPII dataset by Pytorch) to estimate the individual human posture through NCNN.(only  test in  Linux x86)
+The project mainly provides  pre-trained model (trained from MPII dataset by Pytorch) to estimate the individual human posture through NCNN.

 ## Installation
 the related  package: